COVID-Secure Events Safety Policy

 - If you have tested positive for COVID-19 or are showing COVID-19 symptoms the advice remains to stay home.

-- If you are in a period of self-isolation as someone you have been in contact with has contracted the virus, stay home and do not take the risk of infecting others.
-The advice remains to stay home and monitor your health if you have had a close contact with a person who has symptoms of COVID-19 within the past 14 days.
+- If you are in a period of self-isolation as a result of a positive test for the virus, stay home and do not take the risk of infecting others.
+The advice remains to stay home and test refularly if you have had a close contact with a person who has symptoms of COVID-19 within the past 10 days.

 - Have substitutions in place for the event so that in the eventuality one of your colleagues cannot make it then you have replacements ready.